Chimi6/limelight-linux-elgato-lights-controller/README.md

 Lightweight Elgato Key Light control for Linux.

-I recently switched to Linux (Bazzite/KDE) and there’s no official Elgato Key Light “Control Center” equivalent here.
+I recently started dual booting Linux (Bazzite/KDE) and there’s no official Elgato Key Light “Control Center” equivalent here.
+So far the only thing missing from mimicing my windows set up
-Also… Control Center on Windows was a resource hog for me (and it loved to freeze), so I built my own.
+Additonally… Control Center on Windows was a resource hog for me (and it loved to freeze), so I built my own.

 LimeLight is split into two parts: